 - Take a pilgrimage to Santiago de Compostela

-Jen holds a BA in Spanish and English from the University of Mary Washington and a Master’s degree in International Educational Development from Columbia University.
-She is currently pursuing her PhD in Education Policy from the University of Maryland, Baltimore County.
+Jen holds a BA in Spanish and English from the University of Mary Washington, a Master’s degree in International Educational Development from Columbia University and received her PhD in Education Policy from the University of Maryland, Baltimore County.
 She is proficient in Spanish, has traveled extensively, and is constantly thinking about her next travel adventure.

 Jen’s Global Bucket List: